 Plotting the points, we can make some quick observations about preferences where more is better than less.

-Interpretation of the Graph:
+Interpretation of the graph:

-- Consumer must decide they are indifferent between B, A and D.
+A consumer must decide they are indifferent between B, A and D.

 Any market basket of an indifference curve when away or upward is preferred to any market basket that lies on the indifference curve.

-- Points on the curve are preferred to points below the curve.
+Also, points on the curve are preferred to points below the curve.